Originally published: Feb 27, 2013

 Cyd was the VP of Research for SF-based UX design firm Bolt|Peters until June 2012, when Facebook acquired the company.
 While there, she helped clients such as Sony, Volkswagen, and Rdio to conduct remote research and real-time usability studies.
 Before that, she the led desktop experience and design standards groups at Charles Schwab.

-How do you conduct mobile usability testing?
+What else have you researched using mobile methods?
 Tell us about it on our blog.

 Read related articles: